Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 Before you get started, make sure you remember the following:
 1. [[Calculating Height & Width of a Tree]]
 2. The meaning of `root`, `child`, `leaf`, `edge`, `siblings`
+3. An **ordered tree** is a tree where the **children of each node have a specific order** — like first child, second child, third child, and so on.
+	We usually show this by drawing the children **from left to right** in the order they belong.

 ## Trees and Graphs
 ## Binary Trees